varoonsahgal/tf-azure-workshop/module-1/README.md

-d# Module 1: Introduction to Terraform
+# Module 1: Introduction to Terraform

 # The Challenge